arxivwiki/arxivwiki/README.md

 * informal explanations of core concepts
 * comments

-See a list of all papers on arXiv.wiki by clicking the "All" button.
+See a list of all annotated papers by clicking the "All" button.
 Click the "Random" button to find something new.